Grammarly Review 2019: How Good Is It? A Human Editor Weighs In

 |Grammar and Punctuation||It detects basic and advanced grammar and punctuation errors – alliteration, comma splices, run-on sentences, fragments, and much more.||If you’re not sure why a mistake is a mistake, no problem: Grammarly will tell you.
 It gives you that extra explanation in a quick and easy-to-understand lesson format.|

 |Spell Check||It checks every word for any spelling errors.||More comprehensive and robust than your average Microsoft Word spell checker, Grammarly’s spell check has first-class accuracy, perhaps the best in the industry.|

 |Plagiarism||It can scan your entire document for any cases of plagiarism, intentional or unintentional.||Not every case of plagiarism was done on purpose, which is why a tool like Grammarly is important to give your documents the full plagiarism rundown before you publish anything online.|

 |Writing Style||It provides that “near human” touch by offering tips, suggestions, and advice on your writing style.||Perhaps the most underappreciated Grammarly feature.
 It gives you help with sentence-length, overall readability, and other actionable insights on improving your writing.
 If you want to become a better writer, this is exactly what you need.|

 No matter what kind of writing you might be doing – professional writing, casual writing, hobby writing – Grammarly can help you spruce up your emails, social media posts, blogs, and formal papers.

 In saying that, I think the following people can most benefit from using Grammarly:

 - Content marketers and copywriters

-- Business writers who want to draft an accurate report, presentation, or email.
+- Business writers and professionals who want to draft an accurate report, presentation, or email.

 Do you even need a grammar checker?